AlexHibo/AlexHibo/README.md

 </p>

 ## 📈 Top Projects
+- [Robotics Project](https://github.com/AlexHibo/Robotics-Project) : Project implementing different paper about MPC and vizualisation on a robot with pinnochio
 - [hERG-prediction](https://github.com/AlexHibo/hERG-prediction): The aim of this project is to build a binary classifier capable of predicting whether a molecule is toxic or not. . ⭐ 1 stars | 📝 Jupyter Notebook
 - [Geometry processing and deep Learning](https://github.com/AlexHibo/Geometry-processing-and-deep-learning) : Work on different model and methods to describe, analyse, classify, segment 3D Object
 - [Computational_social_sciences](https://github.com/AlexHibo/Computational_social_sciences): Hands-on advanced introduction to computational social science. ⭐ 2 stars | 📝 Jupyter Notebook